How to teach reading skills – from theory to practice

 - After watching the video, students work in groups to agree on their answers.

-- After correction, students may have a discussion about the video.
+- After correction, students may discuss the video.

 While reading activities